JKirchartz/jkirchartz.github.com/_posts/2010-05-24-jquery-plugin-update-letterpress2.md

 ---
 layout: post
 title: "JQuery Plugin update: Letterpress2"
+name: jquery-plugin-update-letterpress2
 ---

 A While back I coded a plugin to apply the letterpress effect, since then I've decided that css's text-shadow property was a better way to go, but some browsers don't support text-shadow *cough* IE *cough* this is a slight mod to check for IE & apply the letterpress plugin to them, and use text-shadow on browsers that support it.

 Here's what it looks like: